DallanQ/dominion/Manual.md

 Using up your Actions is optional; you can have an Action card left in hand that you can play, and decide not to play it.

+> image of cards with the card name at the top, instructions to follow in the middle, a dividing line under the instructions to follow, additional instructions that happen at a different time, and an action type at the bottom.

 ## Buy Phase (page 5)

 First you can play any number of Treasure cards from your hand, in any order.
 Treasure cards say "Treasure" on the bottom and have a yellow banner.
 You play one by moving it to the "in play" area; you probably will not announce your Treasures, though you can if you want.
 The Treasures have no text, just a big coin with a number on it.
 You get that many coins to spend this turn - one coin for a Copper, two for a Silver, three for a Gold, indicated as (a coin icon with number 1 on it), (a coin icon with number 2 on it), (a coin icon with number 3 on it).
 The amount is also in the corners at the top of Treasures.
-You do not have to play every Treasure in your hand (but only get a coin with no number on it icon this turn for the Treasures you play).
+You do not have to play every Treasure in your hand (but only get (icon of a coin with no number on it) this turn for the Treasures you play).

-Then, you can buy one card, costing as much (a coin with no number on it icon) as you have or less.
+Then, you can buy one card, costing as much (icon of a coin with no number on it) as you have or less.
 Costs are indicated in the lower left corner of cards.
 You buy a card by choosing it from the Supply, and then "gaining" it.
 "Gaining" a card means moving it from the Supply to your discard pile.
 Your total amount of coins available to spend goes down by the cost of the card.
-For example if you played four Coppers and a Silver, that makes (a coin with number 6 on it icon) total; if you bought a Market, that costs (a coin with number 5 on it icon), so you would move a Market from the Supply to your discard pile and have (a coin with number 1 on it icon) left.
+For example if you played four Coppers and a Silver, that makes (icon of a coin with number 6 on it) total; if you bought a Market, that costs (icon of a coin with number 5 on it), so you would move a Market from the Supply to your discard pile and have (icon of a coin with number 1 on it) left.

 Buying cards does not use up Treasure cards; you still have the cards.
 The Treasures produce income usable every time you draw them.
-Buying cards just uses up the (coin with no number on it icon) you have available this turn.
+Buying cards just uses up the (icon of a coin with no number on it) you have available this turn.

 Some cards give "+1 Buy."
 This increases how many cards you can buy in a turn in your Buy phase.
-For example with (a coin with number 6 on it icon) and an extra Buy, you could buy two Silvers, which each cost (a coin with number 3 on it icon) .
+For example with (icon of a coin with number 6 on it) and an extra Buy, you could buy two Silvers, which each cost (icon of a coin with number 3 on it) .
 Using up your Buys is optional.
 You can have two Buys but just buy one card, or skip buying entirely.
-As Copper costs (a coin with number 0 on it icon), you could use a Buy with no (a coin with no number on it icon) to buy a Copper.
+As Copper costs (icon of a coin with number 0 on it), you could use a Buy with no (icon of a coin with no number on it) to buy a Copper.

 You cannot go back and play more Treasures after buying a card; first play Treasures, then buy.

+> image of treasure cards with the worth value at the top the cost in the bottom left corner, the treasure type at the bottom, and instructions in the middle.

 ## Clean-up Phase (page 5)